PavanRangani/docs/docs/devops/assets/backup-restore.md

 - It **DOES NOT** allow any of the above condition.
 Respective script fails whenever any of the condition are matched.

 ## Technical implementation
-- A new `athena-admin` service is created, which is accessible via username/password
+- A new `athena-admin` service is created, which is accessible via secured via Basic Authentication using username/password
 - Admin app invokes Backup or Restore Jenkins job via directly URL with respective parameters like Description or BackupId.
-- backup/restore scripts creates and manages firebase data
+- backup/restore scripts creates and manages firebase data for admin project

 ## References
 - [PRD for Admin Interface](../../prd/backup-restore/overview.html)